 “Deleuze . . . [argues] that there is no concept of the color red, but only of white light, of which red is a variation.
 If red does not form a proper Deleuzian concept, it is not because it is not real but because it does not mark the joints of being.
 Red marks a difference in degree from other colors, whereas color as such is a difference in kind.
 It is precisely in this sense that that Deleuze’s position evades the alternatives of realism and nominalism.”Levi Bryant (2008).
 Difference and Givenness: Deleuze’s Transcendental Empiricism and the Ontology of Immanence, p.
 72

-So, Deleuze is not claiming that the color red isn’t real (thus not a nominalist); it exists as a variation of white light.
-But he is also not saying that redness is a universal or a Platonic idea form (thus not a realist).
+So, Deleuze is not claiming that the color red isn’t real but is just a name (thus he’s not a nominalist); it exists as a variation of white light.
+But he is also not saying that redness is a universal or a Platonic idea form (thus he’s not a realist).

 According to the Stanford Encyclopedia or Philosophy,